mounsifelatouch/data/CDD/README.md

 ## Usage

-The data sets in this folder can be used to train and test machine learning models for bioactivity prediction in QSAR applications.
+The data sets in this folder are pre-processed and suitable for use in developing machine learning models for bioactivity prediction in QSAR applications.
+These data sets contain chemical compounds with associated bioactivity values, as well as molecular descriptors and physicochemical properties of the compounds.
+The data sets are in CSV format and can be easily loaded into machine learning libraries such as scikit-learn or TensorFlow.
+For more information on the contents and format of each data set, please refer to the individual data set files.

 ## Credits